Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida International Stats and Trends

-- Florida International has covered the spread on two occasions this year.
+- Florida International has covered the spread on two occasions this season.

-- Florida International's games this season have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Florida International's games this season have hit the over four times in six opportunities (66.7%).

-- This season the Panthers rack up four more points per game (26.6) than the Thundering Herd allow (22.6).
+- This season the Panthers score four more points per game (26.6) than the Thundering Herd give up (22.6).

-- When Florida International records more than 22.6 points, it is 1-1 against the spread and 1-2 overall.
+- Florida International is 1-1 against the spread and 1-2 overall in games when it puts up more than 22.6 points.

-- In games that Florida International picks up over 391.9 yards, the team is 1-2 against the spread and 1-3 overall.
+- When Florida International amasses more than 391.9 yards, the team is 1-2 against the spread and 1-3 overall.

 - The Panthers have nine giveaways this season, while the Thundering Herd have 13 takeaways .